 Office situation: All faculty and business managers have private offices.
 Shared offices for graduate students, post-docs, and some other administrative staff.
 Details depend on dept heads.
 Teaching faculty will have private offices in Lions building.
 Furniture in CSRB in place.
 If you don’t like it, it can be changed out if needed.
 Furniture from MEB can maybe be moved over.
 Lots of office furniture available in 1542 so let him know if you want something different.

-Nelson:
+Dr. Nelson:

 Chancellor Search to start for June/July goal.
 Nelson agreed to be interim for 2 yrs.
 Nelson may apply for this position or may return as Dean.